My Sweeten Story: A House Addition for a Family of 5

 My husband and I used to live in Manhattan in a one-bedroom apartment.
 Once we decided to have children, we knew we wanted to live closer to our families.
 So we opted to buy a house in the Bronx and have our parents partake in child-raising.
 Originally we thought we would have one child, live in the area for a few years, and then move back to Manhattan once school started.

 We were most excited about having a bathroom on the first floor and not having to go upstairs.

-However, we soon fell in love with having a house and knew we wanted to have more kids.
+However, we soon fell in love with having a house and wanted to have more kids.
 Our neighborhood is quite ethnically and socioeconomically diverse.
-It’s a nice mix of feeling like we’re away from the city, but not quite in the suburbs.
+It feels like a nice mix, like we’re away from the city, but not quite in the suburbs.

 Transformation outside the kitchen

 In the kitchen, the window that previously looked out on the old deck was converted to a passthrough window that now connects to the new sunroom.
 The kitchen countertop was extended about two feet to the end of the wall that divides the dining area and kitchen.

 Off of the kitchen, we added a 280-square-foot sunroom that includes a bathroom, pantry room, and living area.
 We were most excited about having a bathroom on the first floor and not having to go upstairs.
 The pantry provides tons of food, toy, and sports equipment storage.
 The new outdoor deck is off of the sunroom and is 250 square feet.

 Our favorite part of the renovation was working with the architect and our Sweeten general contractor on the layout of the new rooms.
 However, the most anxiety-provoking situation was waiting for support beams to be delivered and installed.
 For two days we had no roof and obsessed about checking the weather to make sure it didn’t rain!